The Jaca Citadel Military Miniatures Museum

 Beginning in the early 1960s, Carlos Royo-Villanova collected every miniature soldier he could find.
-Roman warriors with red plumage and long shields stood face to face with members of the Tsar’s army.
-His collection grew to 35,000 pieces, and in 1984 the city of Jaca purchased the collection and began a display.
-In 2001, the collection was moved to its current home in the Jaca Citadel, where the Ministery of Defense authorized the creation of the Military Miniatures Musem.
+Roman warriors with red plumage and long shields stood face-to-face with members of the Tsar’s army.
+His collection grew to 35,000 pieces, and in 1984 the city of Jaca, Spain, purchased the collection and began a display.
+In 2001, the collection was moved to its current home in the Jaca Citadel, where the Ministry of Defense authorized the creation of the Military Miniatures Musem.

 At the museum, visitors walk through 23 dioramas from vastly different parts of world history.
 Although the museum covers world events, the general focus is on Spain’s involvement. including the local Kingdom of Aragon.
 With the intention of educating, the last few displays show modern military activity by the Spanish army.
 For those who cannot make the trip to Spain, the museum’s website offers a live stream of the displays.

 There are daily buses from Zaragoza and Huesca and regional trains from Madrid.

 Follow us on Twitter to get the latest on the world's hidden wonders.